gvwilson/thirdbit/src/fiction/iffy/index.md

 it was tired and a little bit sad.

 She felt oddly detached
-as she studied the mummified body lying a stride away from the bottom of the ladder.
+as she studied the mummified body lying near the bottom of the ladder.
 Whoever he had been,
 he'd had long dark hair and a beard.
-His parka was silvered like hers, but unlike hers, had a bullet hole in the back surrounded by the crust of an old, dark stain.
+His parka was silvered like hers, but had a bullet hole in the back surrounded by the crust of an old, dark stain.

 She shook herself.
 "Well," she said out loud.
 "Let's see what we got."

-The answer turned out to be a workbench, dried food that had either spoiled or mummified like the corpse, two hazmat suits that looked like Marine exoskeletons wrapped in tinfoil, and a workbench with tools and spare parts that made her hands itch.
+The answer turned out to be dried food that had either spoiled or mummified like the corpse, two hazmat suits that looked like Marine exoskeletons wrapped in tinfoil, and a workbench with tools and spare parts that made her hands itch.
-She turned a laser cutter over in her hands, then pulled a tarp off something that looked like an oversized version of the sentry bots from the governor's mansion.
+She turned a laser cutter over in her hands, then pulled a tarp off something that looked like a cousin of the sentry bots from the governor's mansion.
-One of its side panels was folded back to reveal its motors and cables.
+One of its side panels was folded back to reveal motors and cables.
 Another tarp revealed a second bot with the same bulky body and limbs but a cluster of cameras and antennas where its head should have been.
-The mod had clearly been made in haste: the welds joining the additions to the bot's neck were messy and unfinished, and a handful of string-thin optical cables dangled from the opening.
+The mod had clearly been made in haste: the welds joining the additions to the bot's neck were messy and unfinished, and a handful of string-thin optical cables hung loose below them.

 She sat down and put her elbows on the workbench.
 It hummed faintly and came to life.
 A single icon appeared and waited patiently.
 She puffed out her cheeks.
 It could a malware designed to brainlock anyone who looked it, or any of a hundred other scenarios from sims,